Are you experiencing unwanted or unexpected pain during penetrative sex?

 The goal of physical therapy for dyspareunia is to help increase blood flow to the pelvic region, relax the muscles, and help decrease overall levels of pain and sensitivities.

-- Hands on techniques such as trigger point release, myofascial release, and massage to help to relieve tightness in the pelvis, back, abdomen, thighs, and hips.
+- Hands on techniques, such as trigger point release, myofascial release, and massage to help relieve tightness in the pelvis, back, abdomen, thighs, and hips

-Your physical therapist may also give you things to do in between sessions to help speed up your recovery, and these can include:
+Your physical therapist may also give you things to do in between sessions to help speed up your recovery.

-- Stretches for your hips, legs, and backs
+- Stretches for your hips, legs, and back

 - Massage techniques which you can do on your own or with a partner